lakiryt/sunradar/README.md

 Preferences to be set by the user (in the *index.coffee* file):
 - Language (Currently available in English, Japanese and German)
+- Whether you want to be located automatically or not
-- Coordinates (if you want them manually set)
+- Coordinates, if you want them manually set
 - Radius of the radar
 - Position of the widget (top/left margin)